ssim3/NextSteamSale/README.md

 Run main.exe using a python compiler , ensure that steam_scraper.py is in the same directory.

+### NOTE

+For some reason, the python compiler instantly closes after running main.py <br>
+Using an IDE with a built in compiler is an alternative.

 ## Modules:

 Selenium : pip install selenium <br>